Reviews You Can Rely On

 Conclusion

-We've tested a lot of hitch racks here at OutdoorGearLab.
+We've tested a lot of bike racks here at OutdoorGearLab.
 Every time a new model comes out with a host of impressive features, we can't help but get a little excited.
 Despite having a pile of the best racks on the market in the garage, 99% of the time, the T2 Pro XT is the one we grab.
-There are lighter competitors, better-looking racks, and racks with better security features, but when it comes down to it, this rack is the easiest and most intuitive model we've ever used, and the one-handed tilt feature is better designed than the competition.
+There are lighter competitors, better-looking racks, and racks with better security features.
+Still, when it comes down to it, this rack is the easiest and most intuitive model we've ever used, and the one-handed tilt feature is better designed than the competition.
 Frankly, ease of use trumps every other factor for us, and it doesn't hurt that it's impressively durable and reliable to boot.
-If you want the best all-around hitch rack on the market, we think this is it.
+If you want the best all-around bike rack on the market, we think this is it.

 thule t2 pro xtr - despite challenges from other manufacturers the thule t2 pro xt...